ExWhyZedd0/AegisChest-Plugins/README.md

 The compiled JAR will be located in `build/libs/`.

 ## 📄 License
 This project is open-source and available for customization.
-(Add your chosen license here).